-☐ Open the Basic Settings > Load/Save dialog. □ Click the = button, then Back to factory The dialog displays a message. ☐ Click the Ok button.
-The device deletes the configuration profiles in the memory (RAM) and in the non-volatile memory (NVM).
+Click the button, then Back to factor The dialog displays a message. у Click the Ok button.
+The device deletes the configuration profilencemory (NVM). es in the memory (RAM) and in the non-volatile f an external memory is connected, then t eaved in the external memory. he device also deletes the configuration profiles After a brief period, the device restarts and d loads the delivery settings. nable To change to the Privileged EXEC mode.
+To delete the configuration profiles from the non-volatile memory and from the external memory.
 If an external memory is connected, then the device also deletes the configuration profiles saved in the external memory.
-After a brief period, the device restarts and loads the delivery settings. enable To change to the Privileged EXEC mode.
-To delete the configuration profiles from the non-volatile memory and from the external memory.
-If an external memory is connected, then the device also deletes the configuration profiles save in the external memory.
-After a brief period, the device restarts and loads the delivery settings.
+After a brief period, the device restarts and loads the delivery settings. n f A1 Click the Ok button. the device deletes the configuration profile emory (NVM). an external memory is connected, then the external memory.
+Iter a brief period, the device restarts and mable The ear factory